 Generally, locations that are allocated as a Zone 1–-Non-TVA Shoreland or Zone 7-- Shoreline Access are eligible for residential shoreline construction.
-Using the Land Planning Interactive Viewer Map below, you can type in your location address and determine if it is a Zone 1 (blue) or if the neighboring TVA property is a Zone 7 (yellow).
+Using the map below (instructions), you can type in the address of your project and determine if it is a Zone 1 (blue) or if the neighboring TVA property is a Zone 7 (yellow).

 TVA’s 26a regulations contain construction standards for many activities as well as other requirements pertaining to the application process.
 You can view TVA’s regulations here.